-&lt;sup>156 Where the position does not fall within the trading book (i.e. options on certain foreign exchange or commodities positions not belonging to the trading book), it may be acceptable to use the book value instead.
+exchange or commodities positions not belonging to the trading book), it may be acceptable to use the book value instead.

-&lt;sup>157 Reserve Bank of India may wish to require banks doing business in certain classes of exotic options (e.g. barriers, digitals) or in options "at-the-money" that are close to expiry to use either the scenario approach or the internal models alternative, both of which can accommodate more detailed revaluation approaches.
+138 Reserve Bank of India may wish to require banks doing business in certain classes of exotic options (e.g. barriers, digitals) or in options "at-the-money" that are close to expiry to use either the scenario approach or the internal models alternative, both of which can accommodate more detailed revaluation approaches.
+139 Two-months call option on a bond future, where delivery of the bond takes place in

-Two-months call option on a bond future, where delivery of the bond takes place in September, would be considered in April as being long the bond and short a five-month deposit, both positions being delta-weighted.
+139 Two-months call option on a bond future, where delivery of the bond takes place in September, would be considered in April as being long the bond and short a five-month deposit, both positions being delta-weighted.

-159 The rules applying to closely-matched positions set out in paragraph 2 (a) of this Annex will also apply in this respect.
+140 The rules applying to closely-matched positions set out in paragraph 2 (a) of this Annex will also apply in this respect.

-market risk described in paragraph 8.4 of the Basel III Capital Regulations.
-For purposes of this calculation each national market is to be treated as a separate underlying.
-The capital charge for options on foreign exchange and gold positions will be based on the method set out in paragraph 8.5 of the Basel III Capital Regulations.
 For delta risk, the net delta-based equivalent of the foreign currency and gold options will be incorporated into the measurement of the exposure for the respective currency (or gold) position.

-- 7. In addition to the above capital charges arising from delta risk, there will be further capital charges for gamma and for Vega risk.
+7. In addition to the above capital charges arising from delta risk, there will be further capital charges for gamma and for Vega risk.
 Banks using the delta-plus method will be required to calculate the gamma and Vega for each option position (including hedge positions) separately.
-The capital charges should be calculated in the following way: - (i) for each individual option a "gamma impact" should be calculated according to a Taylor series expansion as:
+The capital charges should be calculated in the following way:

+(i) for each individual option a "gamma impact" should be calculated according to a Taylor series expansion as:

-Gamma impact = $\frac{1}{2}$ x Gamma x VU where VU = Variation of the underlying of the option.
+Gamma impact = $\frac{1}{2}$ x Gamma x VU2

+where VU = Variation of the underlying of the option.

-- (ii) VU will be calculated as follows: - for interest rate options if the underlying is a bond, the price sensitivity should be worked out as explained.
-An equivalent calculation should be carried out where the underlying is an interest rate. - for options on equities and equity indices; which are not permitted at present, the market value of the underlying should be multiplied by 9 per cent; - for foreign exchange and gold options: the market value of the underlying should be multiplied by 9 per cent; - (iii) For the purpose of this calculation the following positions should be treated as the same underlying: - for interest rates, each time-band as set out in Table 17 of the Basel III Capital Regulations; - for equities and stock indices, each national market; - for foreign currencies and gold, each currency pair and gold; - (iv) Each option on the same underlying will have a gamma impact that is either positive or negative.
+(ii) VU will be calculated as follows:

+- for interest rate options if the underlying is a bond, the price sensitivity should be worked out as explained.
+An equivalent calculation should be carried out where the underlying is an interest rate. - for options on equities and equity indices; which are not permitted at present, the market value of the underlying should be multiplied by 9 per cent141; - for foreign exchange and gold options: the market value of the underlying should be multiplied by 9 per cent;

+(iii) For the purpose of this calculation the following positions should be treated as the same underlying:

+- for interest rates,142 each time-band as set out in Table 17 of the Basel III Capital Regulations;143 - for equities and stock indices, each national market; - for foreign currencies and gold, each currency pair and gold;

+(iv) Each option on the same underlying will have a gamma impact that is either positive or negative.
 These individual gamma impacts will be summed, resulting in a net gamma impact for each underlying that is either positive or negative.
-Only those net gamma impacts that are negative will be included in the capital calculation. - (v) The total gamma capital charge will be the sum of the absolute value of the net negative gamma impacts as calculated above. - (vi) For volatility risk, banks will be required to calculate the capital charges by multiplying the sum of the Vegas for all options on the same underlying, as defined above, by a proportional shift in volatility of ± 25 per cent.
+Only those net gamma impacts that are negative will be included in the capital calculation.

+(v) The total gamma capital charge will be the sum of the absolute value of the net negative gamma impacts as calculated above.

+(vi) For volatility risk, banks will be required to calculate the capital charges by multiplying the sum of the Vegas for all options on the same underlying, as defined above, by a proportional shift in volatility of ± 25 per cent.

-&lt;sup>160 The basic rules set out here for interest rate and equity options do not attempt to capture specific risk when calculating gamma capital charges.
+141 The basic rules set out here for interest rate and equity options do not attempt to capture specific risk when calculating gamma capital charges.
 However, Reserve Bank may require specific banks to do so.

-&lt;sup>161 Positions have to be slotted into separate maturity ladders by currency.
+Positions have to be slotted into separate maturity ladders by currency.